-Recently, we added the article about how to open XML file in Windows and best adblock for chrome, but many users asked me about how to get current location of Chrome, where it is installed in Windows 10, so we can choose it, to open XML file.
+Recently, we added the article about how to open XML file in Windows and best adblock for chrome, but many users asked me about how to get current location of Chrome or chrome.exe, where it is installed in Windows 10 or Windows 11, so we can choose it, to open XML file.
 So in this article, I am going to provide you steps about how to check Google Chrome folder location in Windows.

 Check Chrome Folder path using Windows